teknoir/camera-http/docs/index.md

 #### MQTT Message Format

-The message format only has one JSON element called payload, that contain the image data.
+The message format only has one JSON element called payload, which contains the image data.
 The image is encoded with MIME, base64 encoding for the JPEG image.
-This is the default for most image generating apps from Teknoir.
+This is the default for most image-generating apps from Teknoir.

 This example is truncated and does not show the full MIME image data:
 ```json